MonsterOfCode/flutter-table-football/flutter_table_football/README.md

 ### Immutable Models
 The decision to use immutable models was made because it simplifies state management and makes it easier, among other reasons, such as widget rebuild optimization, for instance.

+### Authentication
+As it is a simple app that does not contain any sensitive data, for quick implementation, I chose to create a basic system for identifying authenticated users.
+This identification is based on a nickname that is unique for each player.

+### Static Data
+Until the app is connected to an API, it uses static data created to allow the development of features without waiting for server-side implementation.
+With this static data, it is possible to test all features.